jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Accenture-Cyber-Threat-Intelligence-Report-2021.md

 seek cost\-efficient ways to evade detection and complicate attribution.
+One of these ways is to integrate open source and commercial tools into their arsenal.
+8
-One of these ways is to integrate open source and commercial tools into their arsenal.2021 Cyber Threat Intelligence Report8Since at least December 2020, Accenture CTI has observed, from internal research and public reporting,27 a notable increase in threat actors adopting pirated versions of the commercial penetration testing framework Cobalt Strike.The frameworks Beacon backdoor contains commercial watermarks, which enable analysts to monitor campaigns and target trends about locations of cracked or pirated Cobalt
+2021 Cyber Threat Intelligence Report
+Since at least December 2020, Accenture
+CTI has observed, from internal research and public reporting,27 a notable increase in threat actors adopting pirated versions of the commercial penetration testing framework Cobalt Strike.
+This pirated software has enabled highly impactful campaigns, including the recently discovered SolarWinds\-based compromises, as well as prolific name\-and\-shame ransomware attacks.
+Accenture CTI invests significant resources in tooling that identifies, decrypts and tracks Cobalt Strike configurations in the wild.28
+The frameworks Beacon backdoor contains commercial watermarks, which enable analysts to monitor campaigns and target trends about locations of cracked or pirated Cobalt
+Strike deployments.
-Strike deployments.This pirated software has enabled highly impactful campaigns, including the recently discovered SolarWinds\-based compromises, as well as prolific name\-and\-shame ransomware attacks.Accenture CTI invests significant resources in tooling that identifies, decrypts and tracks Cobalt Strike configurations in the wild.28Public discussions around the prolific success of a malicious tool can often result in the development of new security detection techniques, leading
+Public discussions around the prolific success of a malicious tool can often result in the development of new security detection techniques, leading